Skip to main content

 Add the server

 Point your client at https://api.samsa.ai/mcp.
-There’s nothing to install and no local process — see your client below for the exact one-time setup.
+There’s nothing to install and no local process — see Connect your client for the exact one-time setup.

 3